shainedl/LumiVote/README.md

 # LumiVote

-Welcome to the Team Votem's github repo!
+Welcome to the github repo for the product LumiVote!